vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 The protocol maintains its peg to the Swiss franc through redemption and borrow fees, and a stability pool.
 Borrow and redemption fees adjust algorithmically to regulate borrowing and redemption velocity, in what is calculated as the "baseRate".
 The baseRate increases when DCHF is redeemed, and decays over time according to a predefined `DECAY_FACTOR`, with a lower and upper bound of 0.5% to 5%.

 Higher redemption volumes imply DCHF is below peg.
-Therefore, borrow and redemption fees are increased to discourage borrowing and redemption of DCHF for ETH/wBTC.
-Both forces combine to push the peg towards 1 DCHF = 1 CHF ([source](https://docs.defifranc.com/in-depth/price-stability-and-redemptions)).
+Therefore, [borrow and redemption fees](https://docs.defifranc.com/in-depth/price-stability-and-redemptions) are increased to discourage borrowing and redemption of DCHF for ETH/wBTC.
+Both forces combine to push the peg towards 1 DCHF = 1 CHF.

 The baseRate is calculated as follows (from the Liquity whitepaper):